cjneely10/MetaSanity/FuncSanity.md

     - --directory (-d): /path/to/directory of fasta files
     - --config_file (-c): /path/to/config.ini file matching template in Sample/Config
 - Optional flags
+    - --prokka (-p): Use prokka gene calls in downstream analysis
     - --output_directory (-o): Output prefix
     - --biometadb_project (-b): Name to assign to `BioMetaDB` project, or name of existing project to use
     - --cancel_autocommit (-a): Cancel creation/update of `BioMetaDB` project
     - --type_file (-t): /path/to/type_file, formatted as `'file_name.fna\t[Archaea/Bacteria]\t[gram+/gram-]\n'`
-        - This argument is only required if running the **peptidase** portion of the pipeline.
+        - This argument is only required if running the **peptidase** portion of the pipeline on non gram- bacteria.

 ## Example